 Contact magz.hall(at)canterbury.ac.uk https://twitter.com/#!/Radio_Mind

 A sound, radio artist and founder of Radio Arts.
 Magz Hall was born in Keynsham, 1969 her sound work has exhibited her work at Tate Britain, British Museum, The Barbican, The Victoria and Albert Museum, The Sainsbury Centre, The Yorkshire Sculpture Park (YSP), Whitechapel Gallery, Jerwood Visual Arts, Barbican, MACBA Barcelona, Denmark, Italy, Germany, Norway, Morocco, Holland, Ireland, Canada and the USA.
+She was awarded an Oram Award in 2021.

 She is a senior radio lecturer at Canterbury Christ Church University, as a former director of the Community Media Association she successfully helped push for community arts radio in the UK and was a founder of London’s arts station Resonance FM.
 Magz runs Radio Arts an artist led group who promote radio art and the Expanded Radio Research Group.